George Shaw: The Local

 18 Jun 2022 - 04 Sep 2022

-Visit The Box this summer to see a new presentation of existing works and new paintings by Turner Prize-nominated artist George Shaw.
+In summer 2022, The Box exhibited a new presentation of existing works and new paintings by Turner Prize-nominated artist George Shaw.
 'The Local' references his personal experiences and observations of isolation, loss and belonging.
+Find out more about the exhibition that was on display below.

 More info

 The exhibition is divided into three chapters, the first being a sequence of paintings that show the Tile Hill area of Coventry where Shaw grew up.
-It continues with a more intimate collection of works that focus on the passing of his mother and the loss of the family home; a series of new drawings of the interior, paintings of the sky as well as household objects.
+It continues with a more intimate collection of works that focus on the passing of his mother and the loss of the family home; a series of new drawings of the interior of the house, paintings of the sky as well as household objects.

 The last chapter of the exhibition introduces paintings based on an image of the artist walking along a country road, a path that leads from the old family home to a new journey and destination.